byu-dml/d3m-experimenter/README.md

 4. If you encounter an error about not being able to authenticate with the other machine, make sure you can regular SSH into it first and then try again.
 5. To prep a lab computer to run this software, use `prep-machine.sh`.
 Once that is run and you are in the Docker container run `build_env_and_work` to become a worker.

+# Contributing

+When developing, always have the `MODE` environment variable set to `development` to interact with the development mongodb instance instead of the production one.
+The easiest thing to do is change the value for `MODE` inside your `.env` file.